For a student group to become a recognized organization, the Department of Campus Life must formally approve it.

 Once approved, the group will be added to the university’s list of student organizations, will be given a campus mailbox, and may reserve space for meetings and/or events.
-Additionally, the organization will receive training and support from the Office of Campus Life.
-The Campus Life staff does not supplant the faculty/staff adviser, rather acts as an additional means for support.
+Additionally, the organization will receive training and support from the Department of Campus Life.
+The Campus Life staff does not supplant the faculty and/or staff adviser(s); rather acts as an additional means for support.

 At the end of the provisional year, the membership, progress and activities of the organization will be reviewed.
 If the club has been active throughout the provisional year and maintained membership, the group will officially be recognized.
 At this time, the organization may approach the Student Government Association about being chartered.

-Once an organization gains formal recognition, recognition can only be withdrawn by the administration of Quinnipiac University.
+The Department of Campus Life, as the principal authority on undergraduate student organization recognition, may choose to deny or revoke probationary or full recognition at any time, for any reason deemed necessary by its staff.
 The Student Government Association, however, may choose to withdraw chartered status through their policies and procedures, but the organization may still continue to be recognized.
-Organizations desiring to discontinue their association and suspend operation with Quinnipiac University may do so by submitting a written statement to email@example.com.
+Organizations desiring to discontinue their association and suspend operation with Quinnipiac University may do so by submitting a written statement to email@example.com

-An organization must be approved through the Office of Campus Life for at least one year before the Student Government Association (SGA) can charter it.
-Once formally recognized, an organization may choose to bring a completed constitution and official recognition letter to the vice president for inclusion, diversity & engagement of SGA to begin the chartering process.
-The documents will be reviewed by the inclusion, diversity & engagement committee, which will then make a recommendation as to whether or not a charter should be granted by the SGA.
-For more information about this process, please refer to the Chartering Policy located under “Documents” on the SGA’s Do You QU page.
+An organization must be approved through the Department of Campus Life for at least one year before the Student Government Association (SGA) can charter it.
+Once formally recognized, an organization may choose to bring a completed constitution and official recognition letter to SGA’s vice president for inclusion to begin the chartering process.
+The documents will be reviewed by the inclusion, diversity & engagement committee, which will then make a recommendation whether a charter should be granted by SGA.
+For more information about this process, please contact the Department of Campus Life.
 Fraternities and sororities are not eligible to be chartered by SGA.

 Failure to meet the student organization requirements could result in a student organization being placed on inactive status.
 In such instances, the student organization will forfeit probationary or recognition status.